-Disabling toolbar buttons To disable a toolbar button, you need to disable the menu item with which it is associated.
+Disabling toolbar buttons

+To disable a toolbar button, you need to disable the menu item with which it is associated.
 Disabling the menu item disables the toolbar button automatically.

+To disable a menu item, you need to set the Enabled property of the menu item:

+'''

+m_test.m_file.m_new.Enabled = FALSE

+'''

+Using alternate icons

+The enabled and disabled states of each toolbar button are normally indicated by a pair of contrasting color and greyscale icons.
+For greater contrast between the enabled and disabled states, you can apply an alternate set of icons to the toolbar buttons, by setting the PBTOOLBARDISABLEMODE environment variable on your system to 1.

+Hiding toolbar buttons

+To hide a menu item, you set the Visible property of the item:

+'''

+m test.m file.m open.Visible = FALSE

+'''

-To disable a menu item, you need to set the Enabled property of the menu item: m_test.m_file.m_new.Enabled = FALSE Hiding toolbar buttons To hide a menu item, you set the Visible property of the item: m_test.m_file.m_open.Visible = FALSE Hiding a menu item does not cause its toolbar button to disappear or be disabled.
-To hide a toolbar button, you need to set the ToolbarItemVisible property of the menu item: m_test.m_file.m_open.ToolBarItemVisible = FALSE Hiding a menu item does not cause the toolbar buttons for the drop-down or cascading menu items at the next level to disappear or be disabled.
+Hiding a menu item does not cause its toolbar button to disappear or be disabled.
+To hide a toolbar button, you need to set the ToolbarItemVisible property of the menu item:

+'''

+m_test.m_file.m_open.ToolBarItemVisible = FALSE

+'''

+Hiding a menu item does not cause the toolbar buttons for the drop-down or cascading menu items at the next level to disappear or be disabled.
 You need to hide or disable these buttons individually.

-Setting the current item in a drop-down toolbar When a user clicks on a toolbar button in a drop-down toolbar, PowerBu makes the selected button the current item.
-This makes it easy for the use perform a particular toolbar action repeatedly.
-You can also make a parti button the current item programmatically by setting the CurrentItem proj of the MenuCascade object.
-For example, to set the current item to the to button for the New option on the File menu, you could execute this line script: m_test.m_file.currentitem = m_test.m_file.m_new In order for this to work, you would need to specify MenuCascade as the object type for the File menu in the Menu painter.
-Testing for whether a toolbar is moved Whenever a toolbar moves in an MDI frame window, PowerBuilder triggers the ToolBarMoved event for the window.
-In the script for this event, you can test to see which toolbar has moved and perform some processing.
-When the user moves the FrameBar or SheetBar, the ToolbarMoved event is triggered with values that indicate which toolbar was moved:
+Setting the current item in a drop-down toolbar

+When a user clicks on a toolbar button in a drop-down toolbar, PowerBuilder makes the selected button the current item.
+This makes it easy for the user to perform a particular toolbar action repeatedly.
+You can also make a particular button the current item programmatically by setting the CurrentItem property of the MenuCascade object.
+For example, to set the current item to the toolbar button for the New option on the File menu, you could execute this line in a script: